developerstephanieb/devops/certificates/aws_cloud_practicioner/clf-c02.md

 ### 2.1 Understand the AWS shared responsibility model

 - **AWS Shared Responsibility Model**: This is the framework that defines the security and compliance responsibilities between AWS and the customer.
-In short, AWS is responsible for the security OF the cloud, while the customer is responsible for security IN the cloud.
+In short, AWS is responsible for the security of the cloud, while the customer is responsible for security IN the cloud.

 - **AWS's Responsibility (Security OF the Cloud)**: AWS is responsible for protecting the underlying global infrastructure, including the hardware, software, networking, and physical facilities that run AWS services.